TRT in the UK

 Treating Low Testosterone in Women

-While many women are worried about the effects that low T has on the body, there is plenty of hope for women that are experiencing low T and the side effects.
+While many women are worried about the effects that low T has on the body, there is plenty of hope for women who are experiencing low T and the side effects.

-One of the most common treatments for testosterone deficiencies in women that doctors prescribe is a medication called Estratest, which is a medication that contains boosts of estrogen and testosterone.
+One of the most common treatments for testosterone deficiencies in women is a hormonal preparation called Estratest.
+It’s a medication that contains boosts of estrogen and testosterone.
 Some speculate that this medication is not very effective since it uses a synthetic form of testosterone, but most have reported good results with it.

-Another very common treatment method for women that are experiencing low testosterone is testosterone injections.
-This treatment mimics what would commonly be used for men that are experiencing low testosterone.
+Another very common treatment method for women who are experiencing low testosterone is testosterone injections.
+This treatment mimics what would commonly be used for men who are experiencing low testosterone.
 This is known as testosterone replacement therapy.
 This testosterone boost can be prescribed as an injection or gels although injections are generally a better solution for providing accurate doses and stable levels.

 You should always consult one of our specialist testosterone doctors as to which is the best path forward.
 However, with this knowledge as a starting point, you can start to ask your medical professional about which path is best for you and which treatment would be suitable for your situation.